Water and Atmospheric Moisture

 iii.
 Water vapour (Gas phase H2O)

-Much more energy is needed to vaporise (evaporate) water into gas:
+Much more energy is needed to vaporize (evaporate) water into gas:

 540 calories of energy are needed to change 1 g of liquid water at 100°C into 1 g of water vapour at 100ºC

-Again, although energy is being added, the temperature of the water molecule does not change, only the phase changes.
+Again, although energy is being added, the temperature of the water molecule does not change, only the phase changes (it stays at 100 degrees C).
 This energy, then is not being used to heat the water, just to change the phase.

 Thus a total of 720 calories of energy are needed to change 1 g of ice (0ºC) to 1 g of water vapour (100ºC):